bobalazek/egvv/README.md

 # EGVV - Engine Goes Vroom Vroom

-The number one AutoMoto project.
+The last racing platform you'll event need.

 **This project is still in active development**